Truck Accident Lawyers in Huntsville

-- Were both driver and truck in compliance with all safety regulations imposed by all levels of government (local, state and federal)?
+- Were both driver and truck in compliance with all safety regulations imposed by all levels of government (local, state, and federal)?

 - What cargo was the truck carrying?
 If the cargo included hazardous material, additional regulations will apply and victims may suffer additional injuries.

-Contact us today if you have been the victim of a personal injury or lost a loved one to a wrongful death.
+Contact us today if you have been the victim of a personal injury or lost a loved one to wrongful death.
 Fill out the free case evaluation form on our website and we will get back to you promptly.